 - be present and participate for the full day of the Forum event;

-- participate in at least one follow-up event during Fall 2018 (there will be many options to allow for flexible scheduling);
+- participate in at least one follow-up event during Fall 2018 or Spring 2019 (there will be many options to allow for flexible scheduling);

 Participants will expand their knowledge of issues of diversity, equity, and inclusion at Boise State and will have time to explore concrete ways they can contribute to a more inclusive community.